robertDurst/stellar-vanity-address-generator/README.md

 ## How can I Benchmark?

 Ah, thanks so much!
-I have limited computing power.
+I have limited computing power (if you do too... do not attempt, will likely be long and costly)

 1. `git clone https://github.com/robertDurst/stellar-vanity-address-generator.git`
 2. `cd stellar-vanity-address-generator`